outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

         - "They measured performance in two southern Californian classrooms—one with big windows, one with small windows—and found that the kids with the bigger windows fared better, confirming [the researchers'] beliefs.
 But when they repeated the experiment in northern California, where it's cooler, big windows made no difference.
 It turned out that daylight didn't play a role in performance, but fresh air did—the classes in warmer southern California had their windows open." https://phys.org/news/2020-01-teens-climate.html

-        problem definition:
+        - problem definition:

-          rules:

-            observations:

-              - rules in terms of hypothesis objects (assumption: "sunlight is relevant/explanatory"):
-                "performance metric increased with more sunlight in south rooms with big windows" "performance metric did not increase with more sunlight in north rooms with big windows"

-              - rules in terms with hypothesis objects removed (removes assumption that "sunlight is relevant/explanatory"):
-                "performance metric increased with more sunlight in south rooms with big windows" "performance metric did not increase with more sunlight in north rooms with big windows"

-            implications:
-              - "sunlight doesnt appear to improve performance on its own"

-          problem type: "info asymmetry"
+          - problem type: "info asymmetry"

-          problem type metadata:
+            - problem type metadata:

               - problem subtype:
                 - "different outcomes for same action, where one outcome was successful, but not for difference hypothesized (sunlight)"

               - missing info (question), given the info asymmetry problem type:
                 - hypothesis: "sunlight improves performance"
                 - question: "which factors determine performance differences between rooms in different locations" (given the implication of study, which is that "sunlight doesnt appear to improve performance on its own")

               - explicit info:
                 - objects:
                   - windows
                   - rooms
                   - locations
                   - performance test
                   - sunlight
                   - test takers

-            - derivable info:
+              - retrievable info:
                 - differences between locations:
                   - pollution exposure
                   - weather patterns (temperature)
+                - definitions of objects, including intents

+              - derivable info:
+                - whether known interactions between objects can explain the metric difference, or if additional data is required

+            - rules:

+              - inputs:

+                assumptions:
+                  - "environment impacts performance"
+                  - "sunlight impacts performance"

+                observations:
+                - rules in terms of hypothesis objects (assumption: "sunlight is relevant/explanatory"):
+                  "performance metric increased with more sunlight in south rooms with big windows" "performance metric did not increase with more sunlight in north rooms with big windows"
+                - rules in terms with hypothesis objects removed (removes assumption that "sunlight is relevant/explanatory"):
+                  "performance metric increased with more sunlight in south rooms with big windows" "performance metric did not increase with more sunlight in north rooms with big windows"

+              - outputs:

+                interpretations:
+                  - "location impacts performance"
+                    - someone might expect different performance based on location alone, if school districts have different funding or nearby pollution sources
+                    - however location isnt assumed as a causative factor but rather an interface with which to isolate the variables to be studied (sunlight)

+                implications
+                  - "sunlight doesnt appear to improve performance on its own"

+                contra-implications:
+                  - "this doesnt mean sunlight isnt a factor at all"

           - relationship-finding vectors:

             - iterate through object attributes/rules/types, evaluating them for possible distortions/states or other values that could occur naturally

+              - window:
                 - window object is a tool with multiple values for its position attribute: open/closed
                 - window.position is a tool to serve various intents:
                   - temperature regulation
                   - pollution protection